keystone-enclave/riscv-linux/Documentation/cgroup-v2.txt

 	unprotected reclaimable memory available, OOM killer
 	is invoked.

-	Effective low boundary is limited by memory.min values of all ancestor cgroups.
+       Effective min boundary is limited by memory.min values of all ancestor cgroups.
 If there is memory.min overcommitment (child cgroup or cgroups are requiring more protected memory than parent will allow), then each child cgroup will get